delphix/lab-guides/oracle-admin/instr_auto2.md

 Note: Once Submitted, the Action will show a working screen for a few seconds.
 You can choose to let the Action run in the background.

 17. Monitor the Actions Pane by clicking on the Actions button on the top right-hand corner.
-You can get more details about the action by clicking on the &quot;\&gt;&quot;, to the left of the currently running action, to expand it.
+You can get more details about the action by clicking on the >, to the left of the currently running action, to expand it.

 ![](images/new/image56.png)